Duration of paternity leave

 After placement

-The parental allowance must be claimed within 56 weeks of the date of placement.
+The weeks with parental allowance must be used within 56 weeks after placement.

-As a single parent, you are entitled to all the parental leave and pay yourself, including the weeks otherwise reserved for the mother, if she has not spent them.
-In regard to parental leave, you are considered to be alone with the child, if the mother is absent.
+Then you receive all the weeks yourself, including the mother's weeks that she has not used.
+In terms of parental leave, you are considered to be alone with the child if the mother is not present.